 Let us consider the many meanings of fasting.
-By making a sacrifice, people can show their desire and willingness to turn towards a better way.
-We can remind ourselves that we are capable of self-control.
-We can focus the mind on the spirit of the holiday.
-We can sense hunger, so that we will understand and be compassionate toward those who are always hungry.
+One meaning is that by making a sacrifice, people can show their desire and willingness to turn towards a better way.
+Another reason is to remind ourselves that we are capable of self-control.
+And another reason is to focus the mind on the spirit of the holiday.
+And another reason is to sense what hunger means, so that we will understand and be compassionate toward those who are always hungry.
 The Talmud says that after people eat, they have one heart, for themselves alone.
 When people fast, they have two hearts, one for themselves and one for all who are hungry.